 A neutral wire is often connected back to the ground.
 However, neutral wire and ground wires have different and distinct two jobs.
 You can consider a neutral wire an essential part of the circuit that makes electricity work while a ground wire is a safety mechanism that prevents shocks and fires.

 These two wires are very similar and often overlap in their jobs, but they are never the last two distinct parts of your home’s electrical system.

-The picture below shows a blue neutral wire on the right, and a yellow/green earth cable in the middle:
+The picture below shows a blue neutral wires on the right, and a yellow/green wire earth cable in the middle along with metal box:

 Now that we know the difference between ground and neutral wires, how can you check if your switch boxes have ground wires?

 How To Check If A Switch Box Contains A Ground Wire